What is a Self-Directed IRA Custodian?

 The IRA Financial Group will take care of the entire setup of your Self-Directed IRA LLC structure.
 We can handle the process by phone, email, fax or mail.
 It typically takes between 7-21 business days to complete.
 However, this timing is largely dependent on the state of the LLC formation and the custodian currently holding your retirement funds.

-Our IRA experts and tax and ERISA professionals are on-site to reduce setup time and cost.
+Our tax and ERISA professionals are on-site to reduce setup time and cost.
 More importantly, each client of the IRA Financial Group receives a retirement tax professional to help with the establishment of the Self-Directed IRA LLC structure.

 Get in Touch